DoTheSmartThings/CleanThings/README.md

  * Country
  * Suggestion of certification between Clean, Specious and Infected
 >you can suggest multiple certifications.
  * ect (ex.
-A brief description of the device and its features, Any relevant security information or vulnerabilities that have been identified, comments)
+A brief description of the device and its features, Any relevant security information or vulnerabilities that have been identified, comments, and more)

 ### Step 3 : Press a 'Summit newe issue' button
 We will review your submission and work with you to ensure that it meets our standards before adding it to the list.